 2.6.1 Recommendation: Amend state law to prohibit the criminalization of child sex trafficking victims for status offenses, and misdemeanors and non-violent felonies committed as a result of their trafficking victimization.
+(See Issue Brief 2.6.)

-&lt;sup>3 See infra Policy Goal 3.3 for a full discussion on alternative juvenile justice responses for child sex trafficking victims.

-&lt;sup>4 Ohio Rev. Code Ann. § 2907.24(D) defines "sexual activity for hire" as "an implicit or explicit agreement to provide sexual activity in exchange for anything of value paid to the person engaging in such sexual activity, to any person trafficking that person, or to any person associated with either such person."
+10 See infra Policy Goal 3.4 for a full discussion on alternative juvenile justice responses for child sex trafficking victims.
+11 Ohio Rev. Code Ann. § 2907.24(D) defines "sexual activity for hire" as "an implicit or explicit agreement to provide sexual activity in exchange for anything of value paid to the person engaging in such sexual activity, to any person trafficking that person, or to any person associated with either such person."